Preterm Labor - Symptoms

 - Changes in your vaginal discharge, which may increase in amount

 or become pink or reddish.

-uterus for an hour.
+- Regular contractions.
 This means about 4 or more in 20

 minutes, or about 8 or more within 1 hour, even after you have had a glass of

 water and are resting.